*I am not a lawyer and none of the information in this post is to be construed to be legal advice.*

 Once you’ve narrowed down your needs then a selection is to be made.
 One thing to keep in mind is that RV’s are small cramped quarters.
 Shouldering a shotgun or long rifle isn’t going to be a practical option inside the RV.
 My suggestion here is to have a couple options on board.
 A handgun of course makes excellent sense inside a vehicle, I also suggest the consideration of a pistol caliber carbine that shares an ammunition and magazine commonality with your handgun.
 The same system applies if you’re more of a wheelgun fan, carbines are available in .38spc/.357mag and .44mag.
 Of course you have the option to carry whatever you wish but this pairing in my opinion works well for the traveler.
 Whether you decide to go the route of a two firearm solution or a single firearm is a very personal decision and budget certainly comes into play here however, there are a few budget friendly options in these categories that offer all the benefits at the price of one “top shelf” handgun.

 If you still have any questions after your research is done, a phone call or visit to the attorney general’s website for the state you plan to travel to could help to clear up a lot of things.
 Many places also recognize the fact that when your RV is no longer moving down the highway and is serving as your “home”, the legal definition of your vehicle changes to a dwelling much like a hotel room is recognized as your dwelling when you’re inside.
-This is a good question to ask in your phone call to the attorney general’s office.
-If traveling through more restrictive states, the federal standard for transporting of a firearm is to have it locked in a secure area and ammunition is to be locked away separately.
+This is a good question to have in mind while you’re researching laws or if you call to the attorney general’s office.
+If traveling through more restrictive states, the federal standard for transporting of a firearm is to have it locked in a secure area (locking storage box or safe) and ammunition is to be locked away separately.
 I myself have no desire to visit places that would require me to give up my right and ability to protect myself and my family.
 The important thing to take away from this post is that your own research is necessary and so important to keep yourself on the right side of jail walls.
 The reason for traveling is to see wonderful sites and enjoy your time on the road.
 Simply ignoring the laws will result badly for you.
 Make good choices and train with your chosen firearms.
-That is what will make the difference.
+That is what will make the difference if you’re ever forced to use them in defense.
 Enjoy your travels and have fun.
 As always stay safe, train and have a good un’.